 Many different filament materials, such as PLA, nylon or TPU, let you get the right properties for your part.
 And each filament type can have a range of colors and other additives to deliver a specific look.
 FDM printing is the best choice for long-lasting objects or anything that needs to be kids-safe.

-IS PHOTOPOLYMER RESIN 3D PRINTING RIGHT FOR ME?
+3D PRINTING RIGHT FOR ME?

 What kind of objects are you printing?
 Resin works best when producing limited quantities of small, finely-detailed parts that do not need the strength and material options of filament printing.